Start Planning for PLA 2022

 While some aspects of the conference may be different due to safety and health protocols, providing high-quality programming remains our top priority.
 We are seeking proposals for educational sessions that reflect the innovation, creativity, adaptability, and diversity we have seen emerge from the public library field this past year.

 Want to be a part of PLA’s renowned educational programming?
 Submit a proposal and share your idea for a preconference or program!
-Proposals open week of May 10, 2021.
+The deadline for submitting proposals is Monday, June 21, 2021 at 11:59 PM Eastern.

 Nestled in the shadow of Mount Hood, Portland’s temperate climate means there’s never a bad time to visit!
 So, pack your galoshes and get ready to explore the City of Roses just as it’s starting to bloom.
 With 70 miles of hiking trails within Portland city limits, the world’s largest independent bookstore, a dozen scenic bridges crossing the Willamette River, nearly 300 luscious gardens and parks (including the world’s smallest park!), tax-free shopping, more breweries than any other city on earth, and wine country in its backyard, Portland has more than a little something for everyone.